Behind the architectural curtain – Part 2

 Of course, the golf course itself is the centerpiece of the “good” and that has not changed.
 There are some things I would have done differently, like reducing the number of trees added, especially on the 11th hole, 15th, and 7th holes, but I am sure that there are those that will disagree.
 I do not want to see the objective of the course strategy to be merely keeping the ball between the tree lines.
 From a member’s perspective I would like to see at least one additional set of tees built to make the golf course more playable for the older and higher handicap members.
 Although no member or guest would ever admit it, it can’t be enjoyable strictly from a golf standpoint to shoot very high scores because of the length of the holes alone.

-Agustin Pizรก: The quality, contrast, aesthetics and strategy are all superb.
+Agustin Pizá: The quality, contrast, aesthetics and strategy are all superb.
 The involvement in growing the game and creating opportunities for aspiring golfers is admirable.
 Succumbing to the commercial side of the industry by constantly lengthening the course is something I would like to see this iconic and historic golf course take a stand.

 John Fought : The Masters is a celebration of golf at it best.
 The only negative, is how perfect the course is.
 In the real world this is generally too expensive to achieve for most courses.

-Nathan Crace: Every year -- except this year of course -- the Masters kicks off the official "golfer cabin fever" season in the United States.
+Nathan Crace: Every year — except this year of course — the Masters kicks off the official “golfer cabin fever” season in the United States.
 Golfers watch the tournament, start thinking about the upcoming season and begin knocking the rust off from the winter.
-Of course, there are more great memories from the Masters over the years than one can count--from Sarazen's double eagle to Jack's 6th green jacket to Tiger's return to the top last year.
+Of course, there are more great memories from the Masters over the years than one can count–from Sarazen’s double eagle to Jack’s 6th green jacket to Tiger’s return to the top last year.
 The flip side would be some unrealistic expectations from course owners, green committees, and golfers who think their courses should look and play like the Augusta National they see on television.

 The Participants